Wil Myers Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Pirates' 3.94 team ERA ranks 12th among all league pitching staffs.
+- The Pirates' 3.81 team ERA ranks 10th across all MLB pitching staffs.

-- The Pirates surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- Pirates pitchers combine to allow 20 home runs (0.9 per game), the ninth-fewest in baseball.

-- Hill (1-2) takes the mound for the Pirates in his fifth start of the season.
-He has a 5.57 ERA in 21 2/3 innings pitched, with 15 strikeouts.
+- Velasquez (2-2 with a 5.12 ERA and 17 strikeouts in 19 1/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- In his last appearance on Tuesday, the lefty tossed six innings against the Colorado Rockies, giving up one earned run while surrendering six hits.
+- In his last appearance on Wednesday, the righty tossed six innings against the Colorado Rockies, giving up three earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has amassed an ERA of 5.12, with 7.9 strikeouts per nine innings.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.